tomas-fryza/avr-examples/lab1-c/README.md

    > * Floating-point precision: You can control the precision of floating-point numbers, e.g., `%.2f` prints two decimal places.
    > * Hexadecimal with the minimum width of the output: `%04x` ensures that the output has at least 3 characters; if shorter, leading zeros are added to make it exactly four characters long.

+<a name="part3"></a>

+## Part 3: Bitwise operators

-5. In C, binary (bitwise) operators allow you to directly manipulate individual bits in a variable.
+In C, binary (bitwise) operators allow you to directly manipulate individual bits in a variable.
 These operators are very useful for tasks like setting, clearing, toggling, or checking specific bits, especially useful in embedded systems programming, hardware control, or low-level optimizations.

    **Common bitwise operators in C:**
    * OR (`|`): Used to **set** specific bits.